-NASA has a large presence in the Moscow area, with offices at the U.S. Embassy, Star City, the Moscow Mission Control Center, and the Russian Federal Space Agency.
+The National Aeronautics and Space Administration (NASA) has a large presence in the Moscow area, with offices at the U.S. Embassy, Star City, the Mission Control Center-Moscow, and the Russian Federal Space Agency (Roscosmos).

 The NASA Moscow Liaison Office (NMLO) at the U.S. Embassy represents all of NASA's programs and offices in Russia.
-Contact and additional information can be found at: www.hq.nasa.gov
+Additional information can be found at the NASA Headquarters webpage.

 NASA's Russian Partners

 Most of NASA's cooperation with Russia is conducted through Roscosmos.
 Roscosmos was established in 1992 as the Russian Space Agency (RSA).
 In 1999, RSA's mandate was expanded to include the aviation industry, at which time its name was changed to Rosaviakosmos.
 In 2004, responsibility for the aviation industry was moved to the Federal Agency for Industry.
 At the beginning of 2015, it was announced that Roscosmos and United Rocket and Space Corporation (URSC) would be merged into the State Corporation “Roscosmos,” with Igor Komarov as the Head.
 For human space flight activities, NASA also cooperates with the following organizations: Rocket and Space Corporation (RSC) Energia, Khrunichev State Space Research and Production Center, Central Scientific Research Institute of Engineering (TsNIIMash), Mission Control Center-Moscow (TsUP), Gagarin Cosmonaut Training Center (GCTC), and the Institute of Bio-Medical Problems (IMBP).
 In space science, NASA also cooperates with the Russian Academy of Sciences (RAS), including the Institute of Space Science (IKI).

 History and US-Russia joint efforts